 August 27, 1992

-Simple "Stop, thief!" policies sufficed in the 1970s against the spewing smokestack and the puking pipe.
-By comparison, coping with atmospheric warming and "non-point" water pollution, with product packaging and car commuting will require approaches of vexing subtlety and complexity.
+Simple "Stop, thief!" policies against the spewing smokestack and the puking pipe sufficed in the 1970s.
+By comparison, coping with atmospheric warming and "non-point" water pollution, with product packaging and car commuting, will require approaches of vexing subtlety and complexity.

-Happily, the revolutions in computer and communications technology mean that it is now possible to monitor the impacts of human activity on the Illinois environment on a scale and in detail that was never before possible.
-For example, state agencies will soon have the power to monitor land use on a small scale using 20-yard-by-20-yard satellite snapshots, identifying problematic uses that threaten groundwater for example, or spotting changes in wetlands.
+Happily, the revolutions in computer and communications technology mean that it is now possible to monitor the impacts of human activity on the Illinois environment on a scale and in a detail never before possible.
+For example, state agencies will soon have the power to monitor land use using 20-yard-by-20-yard satellite snapshots, identifying problematic uses that threaten groundwater for example, or spotting changes in wetlands.

 Less happily, environmental changes at the atmospheric scale remain beyond the ken of even our most awesome computing power.
 Global warming and acid rain are good examples.
 Regulators will have to balance environmental enhancement against economic cost in a context of scientific uncertainty.
 In the face of threats that refuse to reveal themselves clearly, we may have pay in jobs for reductions in atmospheric sulfur and greenhouse gases that will prove to be unneeded.
 Worse, we may have to pay ”knowing” that they may prove unneeded.